Notre Dame vs. Virginia NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- The 53.2 combined points per game that these two squads have allowed this season are 10.8 fewer than the 64 over/under in this contest.
+- These two squads combine to surrender 53.2 points per game, 11.3 fewer than this contest's over/under.

-- The average total in Fighting Irish games this season is 53.4, 10.6 points fewer than Saturday's total of 64 .
+- Fighting Irish games have an average total of 53.4 points this season, 11.1 fewer than Saturday's over/under.

-- The 64-point total for this game is 1.8 points below the 65.8 points per game average total in Cavaliers games this season.
+- The 64.5-point over/under for this game is 1.3 points below the 65.8 points per game average total in Cavaliers games this season.

 Notre Dame Stats and Trends

-- Notre Dame has six wins against the spread in nine games this year.
+- Notre Dame has played nine games, with six wins against the spread.

-- The Fighting Irish have an against the spread record of 3-2 in their five games as a favorite of 4.5 points or more so far this season.
+- So far this season, the Fighting Irish have been installed as favorites by a 5.5-point margin or more five times and are 3-2 ATS in those games.

-- Notre Dame's games this year have gone over the total in five out of nine opportunities (55.6%).
+- Notre Dame has gone over the point total in 55.6% of its opportunities this year (five times over nine games with a set point total).

-- The Fighting Irish rack up 32.8 points per game, comparable to the 30.8 per contest the Cavaliers surrender.
+- The Fighting Irish rack up 32.8 points per game, comparable to the 30.8 per outing the Cavaliers give up.

-- Notre Dame is 5-2 against the spread and 7-0 overall this season when the team puts up more than 30.8 points.
+- When Notre Dame puts up more than 30.8 points, it is 5-2 against the spread and 7-0 overall.

-- The Fighting Irish have turned the ball over two more times (11 total) than the Cavaliers have forced a turnover (9) this season.
+- This year, the Fighting Irish have turned the ball over 11 times, two more than the Cavaliers' takeaways (9).

 - Find the latest spread and moneyline odds for Notre Dame at SISportsbook.